KaustubhHari/Bharat_Intern_Data_Science/README.md

 The Titanic Classification Project is a testament to the power of data analysis and predictive modeling, illustrating how these tools can uncover insights and make predictions from historical data.
 By delving into the Titanic dataset, we aim to reveal the determinants of passenger survival and construct a predictive model.
 This endeavor showcases the capacity of data-driven analysis to extract meaningful insights from historical events.

-TASK 2 - Number Recognition with the MNIST Dataset
+Project 2 - Number Recognition with the MNIST Dataset

 In this project, we showcase a Python script that utilizes a deep learning model to recognize handwritten numerals.
 It leverages the MNIST dataset for training and employs a pre-trained model to make predictions on digit images stored in a specific desktop folder.
 The code begins by loading and preparing the MNIST dataset, training a neural network model, and subsequently applying this model to predict digits in images stored in the designated directory.